jreisinger/jreisinger.github.io/cv.md

 preferred technologies are Linux (Debian) and Perl, although I try to practice the "right tool for the job" philosophy.
 I also have some skills in the areas of IT auditing, IT security and simple projects management.
-I am not bad at communicating with technical and not technical folks.
+I am not bad at communicating with technical and non-technical folks.

 Work Experience
 ---------------